Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 This is an important distinction to make when you’re choosing a system.
 No software system is a catch-all for every business.
 There are too many hiring variables and unique business needs for this to be the case.

 While some software is built to handle hiring agency needs, others are better for an established business with in-house HR and hiring managers.
-Whether you need a simpler ATS or a more robust CRM is an additional distinction to make that we’ll talk about more in the following sections.
+Do you need a simple ATS to move candidates through the hiring pipeline?
+Or are you trying to get new employees on a single system that tracks them from hiring to retiring?

 With the right recruiting software, you can forget the piles of paperwork and overbearing spreadsheets that are inefficient for getting you through the hiring process.